Contact Dr Elmar Kutsch

 In order to raise enthusiasm for his expertise in managing risk and uncertainty,and establishing ways of resilient organising, Elmar engages widely with industry and advocates of risk management and organisational resilience.
-This includes organisations such as the Airmic (https://www.airmic.com/) or the Business Continuity Programme (BCI, http://www.thebci.org/) to further the development of behavioral capabilities for managing risk and uncertainty.
+This includes organisations such as the Airmic (https://www.airmic.com/) to further the development of behavioural capabilities for managing risk and uncertainty.

 Over the past few years Elmar has become involved in the development of Graduate Programmes and Customised Executive Development, providing intuitive and deliverable-based learning methods.
 In 2017, he received the Cranfield SOM Teaching and Learning Faculty award for excellence in researching, developing, delivering and publishing impactful case studies.
-He is a visiting Professor at IéSEG (France) and is also associated with Umeå University (Sweden) as a guest researcher.
-He publishes widely on aspects of Risk Management, Resilience and High Reliability Organisations.
+He is a visiting Professor at IéSEG (France), and publishes widely on aspects of Risk Management, Resilience and High Reliability Organisations.

 Articles In Journals